 The oncology mouth rinse should be stored at room temperature 20° to 25°C (68° to 77°F).

-Commonly indicated as beyond-use dating (BUD), the expiration date of magic mouthwash containing lidocaine should be 21 days maximum.
-For more info, feel free to read this study published on the National Center for Biotechnology Information (NCBI) website.
+The expiration date is commonly indicated as beyond-use dating (BUD).
+The expiration date of mouth rinse with lidocaine should be 21 days maximum.
+For more info, feel free to read this study published by NCBI website.

-In order to avoid unwanted side effects, Dottox.com staff strongly recommend you to ask your pharmacist more info about the expiration date of your prescribed mouth rinse or to read carefully the label in the box of over the counter products.
+In order to avoid unwanted side effects, Dottox.com staff recommends you to ask your pharmacist more info about the date of expiration.
+You can find it on the prescribed mouth rinse bottle.
+Over the counter products contains the indication label in the box.

-Do not use the rinse containing tetracycline beyond the expiration date because antibiotic degradation is highly dangerous for your health.
+Do not use the rinse containing tetracycline beyond the expiration date.
+Antibiotic degradation is highly dangerous for your health.

 - Numb your mouth especially your tongue.
-If that happen, you should pay attention not to bite the inside part of your cheek;
+If that happen, pay attention not to bite the inside part of your cheek.

 - Swallowing magic mouthwash may cause you nausea, constipation, or drowsiness.

-If the taste of the oral rinse or the burning mouth sensation is too strong, talk to your doctor in order to change or modify the formula.
+- If the taste of the oral rinse or the burning mouth sensation is too strong, talk to your doctor.
+He/she will change or modify the formula.